sustainers/academic-map/organizations/university-corp-atmospheric-research.md

 ## Overview

 The National Center for Atmospheric Research (NCAR), headquartered in Boulder, Colorado, is a U.S. National Science Foundation (NSF) facility managed by the University Corporation for Atmospheric Research (UCAR).
-NCAR is dedicated to advancing Earth system science through research, high-performance computing, and the development of open-source software tools that support the global scientific community.​
+NCAR is dedicated to advancing Earth system science through research, high-performance computing, and the development of open source software tools that support the global scientific community.​

-NCAR's contributions to open-source software are extensive and cater to various aspects of atmospheric and climate research.
-Notable open-source projects developed or maintained by NCAR include:​
+NCAR's contributions to open source software are extensive and cater to various aspects of atmospheric and climate research.
+Notable open source projects developed or maintained by NCAR include:​

 - **Community Earth System Model (CESM)**: A comprehensive climate model that simulates the Earth's climate system, integrating components like atmosphere, ocean, land, and sea ice.​
 Wikipedia